 We purchase goods and services from local suppliers where possible.
-This year 78% of all purchases were through local suppliers, a $3.2 Million direct injection into the regional economy.
+Last year 78% of all purchases were through local suppliers, a $3.2 Million direct injection into the regional economy.
 We showcase and promote local cafes, providores and tourist attractions as part of our tours.
 Our retail outlets in Adventure Bay, Port Arthur and Hobart showcase local jewellery, books, clothing, cards, photography, artwork, woodwork and produce.

 Discounted Cruises - Each year we host a considerable number of primary, secondary, TAFE and university groups on our cruises.
 Pennicott Wilderness Journeys provides at or below-cost rates for school groups.
 We deliver an interpretation customised to the age of the students, deepening the understanding and connection with the environment, inspiring students to ensure a sustainable future for the environment and the community.

 Work Experience Students - Each year we also host many work experience students from over 20 schools including local high school, college, TAFE and university.
-Over a week's placement they spend time on our tour buses, boats, the office and kitchen.
+Over a week's placement they spend time on our tour buses, boats, the office and restaurant.
 This gives a greater understanding of the different aspects involved in a tourism business.

 "CanTeen programs give young people the chance to make new friends, develop skills to cope with their cancer experience and have some much needed fun.
 Our Spring Program is the biggest we deliver and we're incredibly grateful to Pennicott Wilderness Journeys who have been donating their amazing adventure cruises to us for more than seven years."
 Nathan Chapman, Manager CanTeen Tasmania

 The Pennicott Foundation is a major sponsor of Diabetes Tasmania through the support of a variety of projects that encourage students to live healthy.
-This culminates in the Schools Triathlon Challenge event that gives an opportunity for 4,000 Tasmanian school students to participate in a social triathlon.
+This culminates in the Schools Triathlon Challenge event that gives an opportunity for 5,000 Tasmanian school students to participate in a social triathlon.
 It is totally focused on participation, fun, enjoyment, getting students active and providing an individual challenge in a safe environment.
 The event is suitable for all fitness levels and everyone from grades 3 to 12 are encouraged to give it a go!
-In 2016 there are plans to replicate this successful event in other states across Australia, which is very exciting.
+There are plans to replicate this successful event in other states across Australia, which is very exciting.